JohnyWS/windows-sandbox-for-company-vpn/readme.md

 2. Enable Windows Sandbox optional feature by running this oneliner in an PowerShell admin prompt:
    `if((Get-WindowsOptionalFeature -Online -FeatureName 'Containers-DisposableClientVM').State -ne 'Enabled'){Write-Host 'Enabling feature ...';Enable-WindowsOptionalFeature -Online -FeatureName 'Containers-DisposableClientVM'}Write-Host 'All set!'`
    *TODO: Document feature and supply other ways of doing the same thing.*
-3. Add your rdp files to the [ressources folder](template/ressources).
-Read the [suggestions docs](template//ressources/suggestions.md) for more info.
+3. Add your rdp files to the [resources folder](template/resources).
+Read the [suggestions docs](template//ressurces/suggestions.md) for more info.
 4. Add your company vpn installer exe to [the software template folder](template/software) but named `company-vpn.exe`
 5. Run [template/company-sandbox-runner.wsb](template/company-sandbox-runner.wsb) and you're good to go!